mjneri/pipelined-RV32IMC/README.md

 </p>

 ## Creating Vivado Project
++ Clone this GitHub repository to your PC
 + Add **board-files/arty-a7-35** to your Vivado Installation Directory.
 README.txt contains specific directory.
 + Create a project in Vivado.
 In Boards, select **Arty A7-35** (part: *xc7a35ticsg324-1L*).
 + Run **project_run.tcl** to add all source files to the project (see section below).